jim-plus/llm-abliteration/README.md

 # llm-abliteration

 Make abliterated models using Transformers, easy and fast.
+Now faster with batch inference.

 ## Introduction

 There exist directions that cause LLMs to refuse users' input.
 Abliteration is a technique that can approximate the most significant refusal direction by contrasting harmful and harmless prompts, and then remove/ablate the direction from the model.
-This is a crude, proof-of-concept implementation to remove refusals from an LLM without the use of TransformerLens.
+This is a proof-of-concept implementation to explore the removal refusals from an LLM without the use of TransformerLens, although some GPU acceleration has been implemented.

 The code has been tested on Llama-3.2, Qwen2.5-Coder, Ministral-8b, and now Mistral-7B-Instruct-v0.2.

-VRAM/RAM requirements: This repository has been making efforts to reduce VRAM usage.
+VRAM/RAM requirements: This codebase reflects efforts to reduce VRAM usage.
 You can abliterate whatever any model provided it fits within VRAM.
 Loading model in 4-bit precision using bitsandbytes is possible and recommended for large models when VRAM is limited.
-It is assumed that there is enough cpu memory to load the **bf16** model; the method for ablating the refusal vector could be enhanced to perform lazy-loading in the future.
+It is assumed that there is enough cpu memory to load the **bf16** (or full weight) model; the method for ablating the refusal vector could be enhanced to perform lazy-loading in the future to reduce this requirement.

+CUDA is assumed to be available, for practical purposes.
+The original abliteration paper and code used TransformerLens, and measured resid_pre, resid_mid, and resid_post.
+Failspy's code measured resid_pre and resid_post.
+Sumandora's code based on Transformers accesses the equivalent of resid_post with hidden_states.

 > [!NOTE]
 > Abliteration is not full removal of censorship.
-Though abliterated, it doesn't necessarily mean the model is completely uncensored; it simply will not explicitly refuse, theoretically, based on the nature of refusal captured in datasets used for abliteration.
+Abliteration doesn't necessarily mean the model is completely uncensored; a properly abliterated model will not explicitly refuse, theoretically, based on the nature of refusal captured in datasets used for abliteration.

 ## Quick Start